seed-hypermedia/mintter/docs/docs/frontend-dev-setup.md

 ## Introduction

-The Mintter Frontend architecture is based on a [yarn](https://yarnpkg.com) workspace.
+The Seed Frontend architecture is based on a [yarn](https://yarnpkg.com) workspace.
 All the frontend code can be found inside the [`./frontend`](../../frontend) folder.
 The app is using a monorepo structure inspired by the [Create Tamagui App template](https://tamagui.dev/docs/guides/create-tamagui-app).

 - all the apps packages are inside the [`apps`](../../frontend/apps) folder.
 - all the scoped packages that are reused inside each app are in the [`packages`](../../frontend/packages) folder.